sebastiendan/react-redux-material/README.md

 ## What is this?

-A React Redux Web Application (SPA-PWA) recipe with Material Design (Material-UI), Typescript.
+A React Redux Web Application (SPA-PWA) recipe with Material Design (Material-UI), Typescript, and much more.

 ## Pages